Inodesain/COVID-19/README.md

 - Data from World Health Organization (WHO) - Event as they happened included (up to March 5th, 2020)
 - Data from Johns Hopkins University, refined (up to March 23th, 2020)

+We have been uploaded this file to OpenERP/Odoo Studio and analyze it with their Pivot View.
+(Sample form attached in JPG file)